Production repository

 Checks

-To reach Production, a package release must pass the following R-multiverse checks:
+To reach Production, a package release must comply with all R-multiverse policies, and it must pass the following automated checks in the Staging repository:

-3. The DESCRIPTION file must not have a Remotes: field.
+• The DESCRIPTION file must not include a Remotes: field.

-5. The release must not strongly depend (Depends:, Imports:, LinkingTo:) on an R-multiverse package with any any of the above issues.
-2
+• The package must not strongly depend (Depends:, Imports:, LinkingTo:) on an R-multiverse package with any of the above check issues.
+5

 Status